DIFFUSION

 Data and Policy Summer Scholar, University of Chicago, 2022

-Graduate Certificate in Education & Entrepreneurship, University of Pennsylvania, 2020
+Graduate Certificate in Global Education Entrepreneurship & Innovation, University of Pennsylvania, 2020

 B.A. in Strategic Communication, Washington State University, 2019